 A life in France – arrival and the early years

 I exchanged my life for a new one in France in 2005, I had grown tired of life in England.
 Things were changing and I didn’t like what I was seeing.
-My business in design was slipping as the economy was heading towards the two financial crises, I was to encounter them both in the first few years of my new life in France.
-Design and printing budgets were often the first to get cut and hit the industry hard as the crash took it’s toll.
+My business in design was slipping as the economy was heading towards the two financial crises.
+I encountered them both in the first few years of my new life in France.
+Design and printing budgets were usually the first to get cut hit the industry hard as the crash took it’s toll.
 In addition, technology was changing and the increase in use of the internet by companies was affecting the area in which I had made my living from.

-On reflection one of the biggest things to leave behind were not just family and friends, but the whole network of my existence to that point in life.
+On reflection one of the biggest things to leave behind on parting from England were not just family and friends, but a whole network of people connected to my life.

-The day started early that morning in June.
-I remember that very long day driving to Ashford and picking up the train with the car for the tunnel crossing, loaded with my computers and fragile equipment, while everything else had set off the day before in a huge lorry.
+That moving day started early that morning in June.
+I remember a very long day driving to Ashford for the Euro tunnel crossing.
+Loaded with my computers and fragile equipment while all other belongings had set off the day before in a huge lorry.

-However, I think it was a day or two after actually arriving at the house here in rural France, the thought – “what have I done” entered my head!
+I think it was a day or two after actually arriving at the house here in rural France when the thought – “what have I done” entered my head!
 But the unknown is always a little disconcerting until you make the jump.

-The friendship developed during the first year and I found myself around a dining table of up to 12 French people for a meal, mainly at weekends.
-But not strictly confined to weekends.
-I recall doing a great deal of listening in that first year, glass of wine in hand and ears on alert in the hope I would understand enough to join in the conversation.
+The friendship developed during the first year where I would find myself seated at a dining table with up to 12 French people.
+I recall doing a great deal of listening in that first year, glass of wine in hand and ears on alert in the hope I would understand enough to join in a conversation.
 A one to one situation with the person next to me had become a little easier at this point but trying to decipher 12 people talking at once was impossible and still causes me a lot of difficulty.

 It wasn’t long before we returned the compliment of being invited for meals with our new friends and neighbours.
-It turned out to be quite nice to surprise them, as they didn’t have a very good opinion of English food.
-So, when I dished up some very tasty meals they were not only surprised but also very complimentary.
-I think it may have been the second Christmas here, when a lovely elderly couple invited us to join them with some family members and friends for a festive meal.
-The wife was somewhere about 75 or 78 and prepared and cooked a 7 course meal for 10 people.
-I have to say that it really was very good.
-We had some wild boar that had been in a marinade and was superb.
-The French have a much different view on drinking wine with a meal than the English.
-They usually have a pretty good bottle and serve quite small glasses that you are supposed to savour with the food.
+It turned out to be quite nice to surprise them, as generally they didn’t have a good opinion of English food.
+So, when I dished up some very tasty dishes they were not only surprised but also very complimentary.
+It may have been the second Christmas here when a lovely elderly couple invited us to join them with some family members and friends for a festive meal.
+Madeleine was somewhere about 75 or 78 and prepared and cooked a 7 course meal for 10 people.
+It was exceptionally good.
+We had some wild boar that was superb, ithad been in a marinade for 24 hours.
+In the company of the French, drinking wine with the meal is a very different experince.
+Usuallya pretty good bottle and served in small glasses and supposed to sipand savour each drop with your food.
 You can imagine just how hard that was for me to make a tiny glass of wine last a long time, being too polite to ask for more when everyone else was content to sip their’s with ease.

 to be continued…